 Stories play a huge role in helping children understand the thoughts, feelings and motivations of others.
 Carnegie Mellon University discovered that when you get lost in a book, your brain lives through the characters at a neurological level.
-So when children become the main character, their brains are literally seeing themselves enacting the behaviours of the hero.
+So when children become the main character, their brains are literally seeing themselves enacting the behaviors of the hero.
 Helping others.
 Solving problems.
 Being curious.
 With this logic, encountering different characters in our stories helps hardwire children to be empathetic to others in real life.

-Mum Aamna agrees: “Your stories also always have a great moral or something to teach and make the experience of reading and learning more relatable for the child through visualizing themselves as the main character.”
+“Your stories also always have a great moral or something to teach and make the experience of reading and learning more relatable for the child through visualizing themselves as the main character.”

 Benefit 5: Bridges the diversity gap

 Our stories make no assumptions or prejudgements.
 Our audience is children.
 Children with any name.
 Children who live anywhere, and with any family structure.
 Boys who like ice cream, or girls who like dinosaurs.
 Got it?
 Anyone!

 At a time when only only 4% of children’s books feature a BAME (Black Asian Minority Ethnic) main character, we’ve deliberately built a framework that allows any child to see a hero they can relate to – themselves!
 While our characters can never perfectly represent every unique skin tone, our personalized books are helping to bridge the diversity gap by offering options.
 Happy mum Brittany told us, “We love our Wonderbly books!
 Thank you sooooo much for creating your characters with different skin tones!
 Now my biracial baby will have books that actually look like him!”

 Benefit 6: Shows kids they have limitless potential